Popular `git` terminal commands

 Squash last n commits together

 Squashes the last n commits together.
-This approach requires rewriting a commit message for the new sqashed changes, unlike running `git rebase`.
+This approach requires rewriting a commit message for the new squashed changes, unlike running `git rebase`.

 Authored by: Chris Johnsen